jidn/python-Makefile/README.md

 ### clean clean-all
 The target clean removes everything but environment and clean-all removes the environment.

-### coverage
-Check the coverage and show the text output.

 ### upload
 Package the module and upload it PyPI.

 ## Testing Makefile
 To keep me from breaking functionality, I needed some testing scripts.
-These tests both instances where source files are in the same directory as the Make file and where source files are in a seperate directory.
+These tests both instances where source files are in the same directory as the Make file and where source files are in a separate directory.

   * _all.sh_: Run all the tests.
   * _environment.sh_: verify proper virtualenv creation by target **env**